marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ## Can I run Loop without a RileyLink?

-You cannot run DIY Loop without a radio-link at this time.
+At this time, DIY Loop only works with certain insulin pumps which all require use of a radio-link.